 THR reports the actors who played Gaston and Lefou in the 2017 live-action remake of Beauty and the Beast, Luke Evans and Josh Gad (respectively), have already signed on as stars.
-Though still-untitled project is reportedly in the early stages of development still, it is expected to be a six-episode limited series.
+Though the still-untitled project is reportedly in the early stages of development still, it is expected to be a six-episode limited series.
 Like its source material, the series is shaping up to be a musical.

 Though details are sparse so far, the show is said to take place a good deal of time before the events in the movie.
 It is unclear if Emma Watson, Ian McKellen, or the movie's other stars will reprise their roles in any capacity, though it seems like there could be a possibility.
 It's also possible the project will introduce brand-new characters, thus expanding the Beauty and the Beast universe.